yukikitayama/docker/swarm.md

 There is no limit on the number of manager nodes.

-Adding manager nodes to a swarm makes the swarm more fault-tolerant.
+Adding manager nodes to a swarm makes the swarm more **fault-tolerant**.

-Additional manager nodes reduce the write performance, because more nodes must acknowledge proposals to update the swarm state.
+Additional manager nodes reduce the write **performance**, because more nodes must acknowledge proposals to update the swarm state.

 Run `docker swarm join-token worker` on a manager node, to retrieve the join token for worker nodes